Migrant mom details daughter's death after ICE detention in emotional testimony

 Breaking News Emails

-A migrant woman whose 19-month old daughter died weeks after being released from a detention facility gave emotional testimony at a congressional hearing Wednesday, saying her daughter died because of "neglect and mistreatment."
+A migrant woman whose 19-month-old daughter died weeks after being released from a U.S. detention facility gave emotional testimony at a congressional hearing Wednesday, saying her daughter died because of "neglect and mistreatment."

 Juárez said it hurt her to be reliving the experience of her daughter’s death, “but I am here because the world should know what is happening to so many children inside of ICE detention facilities."